orthanner/coreauth/README.md

 Adding support for other RDBMS is as easy as adding appropriate driver dependencies to `build.gradle` and creating an SQL schema file.

-Request/reply format can be checked in `src/main/scala/Server.scala` file (will be extracted and documented later).

 For table schema for your database, please check the appropriate sql script.